Frequently Asked Questions

 Q: What kinds of classes are offered in senior centers?

 A: Senior centers offer a wide array of affordable classes and activities for seniors.
 They offer social, fitness, recreational, and educational classes and programs.
 Most centers publish a schedule of classes with course descriptions and fees.
-Call your local senior center or Senior Information and Assistance Office to find out what classes are offered in your area.
+Call your local senior center or Maryland Access Point (MAP) Office to find out what classes are offered in your area.

 Q: How old do you have to be to join a senior center?